Ancastal/Contrastive-Post-Editing-Simulation/README.md

 }
 ```

+The system also tracks statistics about how often each translation was chosen/rejected.

-The quality comparison between translations is determined by COMET-KIWI scores and works as follows:
-1. If the best machine translation has a higher score than the reference:
+The quality comparison between translations is determined by COMET-KIWI scores and uses as "chosen" the best translation and as "rejected" the second best translation.
-   - It becomes the "chosen" translation
-   - If the second-best machine translation also has a higher score than the reference:
-     - It becomes the "rejected" translation
-   - Otherwise, the reference becomes the "rejected" translation
-2. If no machine translation is better than the reference:
-   - The reference becomes the "chosen" translation
-   - The best machine translation becomes the "rejected" translation

 ## CPO Training